Business Process Mapping – Getting the Big Picture

 While Business Process Mapping may seem like an obvious approach, it is surprising how many organizations do not have a true and detailed understanding of their own ‘big picture’.
 It is the strategic manager who fully understands that breaking things down to their most basic components is the best way to see the whole picture.

-Kelly Melanson, CPA, CMA is the founder and owner of Kelly Melanson Professional Corporation.
-She and her team specialize in helping companies grow via strategic financial management practices.
-For almost 25 years, Kelly Melanson, Chartered Professional Accountant (CPA, CMA) has been helping businesses in Whitby, Oshawa, Ajax, Durham Region and the Greater Toronto Area (GTA) to reach and surpass their profit goals.
+The KMPC team specializes in helping companies grow via strategic financial management practices.
+Since 1993, KMPC has been helping businesses in Whitby, Oshawa, Ajax, Durham Region and the Greater Toronto Area (GTA) to reach and surpass their profit goals.

-If you would like to speak to us regarding your retirement or tax planning, tax returns, bookkeeping or any of your other accounting or financial planning needs, please contact us anytime – we’d love to chat with you.
+If you would like to speak to us regarding Business Accounting, financial retirement or tax planning, tax returns, bookkeeping or any of your other please contact us anytime – we’d love to chat with you.